kecnry/mpltracker/README.md

 The first call to matplotlib after tracking is enabled is `fig = plt.figure(figsize=(12,6))` which is then stored in the output file as:

 ```
-{"kwargs": {"figsize": [12, 6]}, "args": [], "ids_return": [139686175805200], "func": "figure", "id_obj": null}
+{"returns": ["<id:140521903846288>"], "args": [], "obj": null, "func": "figure", "kwargs": {"figsize": [12, 6]}}
 ```

-When rebuilding the figure, this simply says to call the `figure` function of `plt` (since id_obj is null) with no args and figsize=[12,6] as keyword arguments.
-This will then return a single object (which was called fig in the script), and which is labeled with a random number for later reference.
+When rebuilding the figure, this simply says to call the `figure` function of `plt` (since obj is null) with no args and figsize=[12,6] as keyword arguments.
+This will then return a single object (which was called fig in the script), and which is labeled with a random ID for later reference.

 The second call to matplotlib is `ax1 = fig.add_subplot(121)` and is stored in the output file as:

 ```
-{"kwargs": {}, "args": [121], "ids_return": [139686175949840], "func": "add_subplot", "id_obj": 139686175805200}
+{"returns": ["<id:140521903401296>"], "args": [121], "obj": "<id:140521903846288>", "func": "add_subplot", "kwargs": {}}
 ```

-So as the second step of rebuilding the figure, this says to call the `add_subplot` *method* of whatever object was assigned to that number (in this case what we called fig), with [121] as args and no keyword arguments.
-This in turn will return a single object (ax1) which will also be assigned a random number.
+So as the second step of rebuilding the figure, this says to call the `add_subplot` *method* of whatever object was assigned to the ID associated with obj (in this case what we called fig), with [121] as args and no keyword arguments.
+This in turn will return a single object (ax1) which will also be assigned ID.

 ## Credits